oer4sdi/OER-SDI4WindFarmPlanning/CheckYourKnowledge/questions&tasks.md

 # 1. Questions

-1. What bodies, processes and artifacts can you identify at the policy, organization, and implementation levels of the GDI NI?
-Try to give at least one example for each cell in the following table.
+**1.1 What bodies, processes and artifacts can you identify at the policy, organization, and implementation levels of the GDI NI?
+Try to give at least one example for each cell in the following table.**

    Answers: